neefrehman/make-matrix/README.md

 ### Pass a callback for dynamic initial values

-The `initialValues` parameter also accepts a callback which you can use to dynamically create items for each position in the matrix.
+The `initialValues` parameter also accepts a callback, which you can use to dynamically create items for each position in the matrix.

 ```js
 // create a 10x10x10 array, with each point a different random number between one and 10